Yegie/KeenForAndroid/PrivacyPolicy.md

 Privacy Policy

-This app gatehrs no data.
+This app gathers no data.
 There are no logins, no PII, and nothing leaves the device.